Install once. Your AI finds the best tool for every task.

 See what your agent now gets.

 Run a check right here — it calls the same public endpoint your agent does.
-Then confirm your own setup: ask your assistant “use parley to check github.com/upstash/context7” and you should see a Parley Score come back.
+Then confirm your own setup: ask your assistant “use parley to check github.com/upstash/context7” and you should see the observed worked rate and evidence level come back.

 Try: